Birth of Kamikaze

 From a purely military and economic point of view, such a strategy was completely unprofitable and the Japanese command knew this very well.
 It was about an ideological message for society as a whole.
 The young pilots sacrificing their lives were to be the signal to the warring nation, for whom their death was to “shine like a shattered jewel” – that is, be a heroic victim in the hour of the highest rehearsal.
 The Kamikaze were supposed to mobilize their compatriots for a greater effort and to keep the war mood in society.
 Pilots sent on suicide missions were supposed to write letters explaining their decisions and thus encouraging others to do the same.
 If the nation’s elite, educated aviators, were to go to “beautiful death” without hesitation, then why should the rest of Japan complain about small food rations, the amount of work or other inconveniences resulting from the fact of waging war?
 The Kamikaze were a tool of propaganda in the hands of their superiors.

-There are large discrepancies in the calculations of exactly what the kamikaze did to the American ships (sometimes it was difficult to say why exactly the sunken ship went to the bottom), but it is cautiously assumed that Japanese suicides took with them more than 6,000 American sailors.
-Of all US Navy losses in the Pacific, 48% have been damaged and 21% have been sunk by kamikaze.
+There are large discrepancies in the calculations of exactly what the kamikaze did to the American ships (Sometimes it was difficult to say why exactly the sunken ship went to the bottom), but it is cautiously assumed that Japanese suicides took with them more than 6,000 American sailors.
+Of all US Navy ship losses in the Pacific, 48% have been damaged and 21% have been sunk by kamikaze.
 Although these percentages may make an impression on the reader, the military significance of the “divine wind” was still small, but the psychological significance was different.

 The attacks of the kamikaze had a very demoralising effect on American sailors.
 They even managed to arouse panic in them, and then these people were incapable of fighting.
 Americans were afraid of Japanese suicide pilots and did not understand their motives.
 The plane rushing towards the ship was extremely difficult to stop (the cold blood of the pilot was more important here), and the vision of death did not discourage the airmen of the elite of the imperial army at all.

-The fanatical and desperate strategy of suicidal raids has also had other effects, even of a political nature.
+The fanatical and desperate strategy of suicidal raids also had other effects, even of a political nature.
 After the capitulation of Japan, General Douglas McArthur was gentle on the emperor, whom he left on the throne because he did not want to risk confronting the “100 million kamikaze” with the possible rise of civilians.
 On the other hand, the hopeless resistance of the defenders and their senseless dragging of the war caused the Americans to justify to the rest of the world the use of nuclear weapons in Hiroshima and Nagasaki, which ended disastrously for Japan.

 Below is a coloured recording of the attacks of the kamikaze on the American fleet during World War II: